 The Community Restorative Board is also an important function of the Probation Unit.
-Fulton County Juvenile Court has established five Community Restorative Boards in designated geographical areas of the county.
+Fulton County Juvenile Court has established a Community Restorative Board .
 Volunteers from the same geographical areas are appointed to serve on the board by the Juvenile Court Judge.
 The Board addresses the needs of victims, the community, and offenders by directly engaging all of these parties in repairing the harm caused by the offender to the action lives of individual victims and community members.
 First time, non-violent offenders are referred to the boards.

 As previously described one of the most commonly identified barriers to effective community based juvenile probation is large caseloads.
 When this is the case officers don’t have much more time than to “check-in” with the child and monitor compliance with static conditions of probation as previously ordered, which may miss the true crime producing factors experienced by the child being that the children’s lives are so dynamic and rapidly evolving.